Tier 1 Solar Panels, All You Need To Know

 To rank as Tier 1, a solar panel manufacturer must have produced their own-brand, manufactured and supplied own products to five different projects duly financed non-recourse by five different banks within the past two years.

-Generally, Tier 1 is simply a measure of industry acceptance and there’s no specific criterion when it comes to panel solar quality, production and components.
+Generally, Tier 1 is merely a measure of industry acceptance, and there’s no specific criterion when it comes to solar panel quality, production and components.

 “We strongly recommend that module purchasers and banks do not use this list as a measure of quality, but instead consult a technical due diligence firm.”

 Tier System Myth – The Tier Triangle

 Bloomberg New Energy Finance did not produce the widely circulated Tier Triangle and had nothing to do with the criterion required to rank a Tier 1 solar panel.
 However, owing to its popularity, we’ve availed their criteria list and why you should not use it as a measure for panel quality.

 This refers to solar panel producers who manufacturer their panels from the ground up.
 In other words, the manufacturer controls everything from the initial stage of producing silicon cells to the assembling of panels.

 Vertical integration gives the manufacturer more control over their value chain, hence ensuring the highest quality products.

 It is commonplace for solar panel manufacturers of vertically integrated Tier 1 to outsource their solar panel production to manufacturers of lower tier panel.
 So, if you think the solar panels you’re about to purchase are manufactured by a Tier factory, there’s a possibility that they are made by a factory with stringent quality control and an inferior manual assembly.